kaneuffe/RTP-microhack/README.md

 ```Shell
 terraform init
 ```
-7) Fix alll issues if there are any and run terraform plan:
+7) Fix all issues if there are any and run terraform plan:
 ```Shell
 terraform plan
 ```